yizhang24/anno-logger/README.md

 ## Output
 Annotation Logger writes each class to it's own CSV.
 Logs are stored in `/home/lvuser/logs` on the RoboRIO.

+## Note
+Timestamps are not automatically logged.
+Ensure that each class has logged timestamp variable to include timing data.

 # Performance
 Annotation Logger reflects over logged classes at startup, and caches references to fields and methods.
 The increased startup time is a non-issue for FRC, as CAN devices and the radio will take much longer to come online.